isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 Nevertheless, they still share the structure of their command arguments and thus it makes sense to describe them together.

-In the following sections, various commands are described and some usage examples are provided.
-In the sections jointly describing the DHCPv4 and DHCPv6 variants of the particular command, we sometimes use the following
-notation: the ``remote-subnet[46]-set`` is the wildcard name for the two commands: ``remote-subnet4-set`` and ``remote-subnet6-set``.

 In addition, whenever the text in the subsequent sections refers to a DHCP command or DHCP parameter, it refers to both DHCPv4 and DHCPv6 variants.
 The text specific to the particular server type refers to them